Governance principles

 Technical controls

-Technical evaluation should answer one question: which bidder best satisfies the scope, criteria, and owner requirements at the agreed technical weighting?| Control | Recommended owner | Evidence |
+Technical evaluation should answer one question: which bidder best satisfies the scope, criteria, and owner requirements at the agreed technical weighting?| Control | Recommended owner | Evidence in TruBuild |

 |---|---|---|

-| Criteria accepted | Technical lead | Criteria tree or evaluation JSON |
+| Criteria accepted | Technical lead | Reviewed criteria tree |

 | Contractor proposals complete | Technical team | Uploaded proposal documents by contractor |